-Thanks to the support of the autism community, ACT has had the financial stability in 2019 to develop our information resources but we need to continue to build independent sources of funding if we are to continue our work long-term.
+Thanks to the support of the autism community, ACT has had the financial stability in 2020 to develop our information resources but we need to continue to build independent sources of funding if we are to continue our work long-term.
 Please consider a monthly or one-time donation so that we can build a sustainable financial future for what is a unique information service.
-For ACT’s current fundraising priorities please see Donations.
+For ACT’s current fundraising priorities please visit our donations page.

 Sponsorship allows ACT to provide more training opportunities.
 For more information on how you or your organization could be involved in sponsoring ACT’s online or live events, see Sponsorship.